 Low intensity laser light has also been shown to enhance mitochondrial activity and ATP production, and to help reduce oxidative damage.
 (9)

 In summary, while we await outcomes of human clinical trials in this area, there are several ways we might hope to influence the follicular micro-environment and attempt to rejuvenate eggs.
-All of these methods, while unproven, have been used extensively and without adverse events in Chinese medicine clinics.
+All of these methods, while unproven in controlled and double blind trials, have been used extensively and without adverse events in Chinese medicine clinics.

 - Increase blood supply (oxygen and nutrients) to the follicles with electro acupuncture

 - Increase mitochondrial ATP output with certain Chinese herbs and low level laser light